I was speaking at a travel writer conference a few years ago, and one of the fellow speakers was talk show host Sally Jessy Raphael.

 It’s a fact.
 You can’t get to the top of the Google pile if there is nothing for Google-bot to pile on.

 Doing research on brand names, I am continually surprised at how little some companies do to promote their brands.
 For instance, many national consumer products companies don’t even have individual sites for each of their brands.
 They only put up sites if the brand is big.
 Yesterday, I ran across the iconic brand Ty-D-Bowl, which is owned by Sara Lee.
 They not only don’t link to a branded url, but there is no information about the brand on their site except that they make it.

-Wouldn’t you love to see a Ty-D-Bowl site?
+At this time, there is no Ty-D-Bowl website.
+Wouldn’t someone love to see a Ty-D-Bowl site?
 Post some product images, old commercials and PRESTO, you have brand recognition.
 Add a game with the Ty-D-Bowl man and his boat in the crapper, and you’ve got some brand awareness.

 But what if your brand is less known?
 What if you are a local insurance agency, restaurant, real estate brokerage, gas station, grocery or service company.
 Many of these companies still don’t have their own websites.
 And if they do, they really aren’t thinking about how they can move up the search engine rankings.
 With the change in technology, they can use big business strategies with a small budget.

 A few tips: